rickerlyman/asap/README.md

 include context data and a list of observers.
 The response is the URL of the created task.

+A task has:

+  * context data
+  * state
+  * list of observers
+  * result data

+Observers will receive any change to the task.
+Observers can added and removed.

+The state is one of the following:

+ - open
+ - suspended
+ - running
+ - completed
+ - failed
+ - terminated

 ## Human Microservices